Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Spotlight: I did not expect much from the credit card tool.
 It is surprisingly sturdy as well as useful.

 Mr. Heater Portable “Big Buddy” Heater: Using propane and safe for indoor use, the Big Buddy Heater features an automatic low-oxygen shut-off system that automatically turns the unit off before carbon monoxide fumes reach dangerous levels in home.
-Note: As of this writing, the price is $109.99 which is a significant price drop.
+Note: As of this writing, the price is pretty affordable.

 Dr. Bronner’s Sal Suds Liquid Cleanser: I know that Dr. Bronner’s Magic Castile soaps have a cult-like following but I prefer the Sal Suds.
 I call my DIY cleaner “Sudsy Sal”.